 On October 21, 2003, we entered into a stock purchase agreement to acquire NTGH, a leader in the water management market, for a cash purchase price of approximately \$475 million, which is net of cash acquired and includes debt to be repaid.
 We expect the closing of this offering to be concurrent with the closing of the NTGH acquisition.
-In connection with our acquisition of NTGH, we intend to enter into an agreement to purchase the remaining one-third interest in DAP Technologies, a Canadian company that manufactures fully-rugged handheld computers, that NTGH does not own for total consideration of approximately \$9.2 million.
+In connection with our acquisition of NTGH, we intend to complete the purchase of the remaining one-third interest in DAP Technologies, a Canadian company that manufactures fully-rugged handheld computers, that NTGH does not own for total consideration of approximately \$9.1 million.